Minneapolis Housing Market: Trends & Prices (2025)

 For those who are interested in the Minneapolis housing market, it can be helpful to review local housing market trends and forecasts.

-If you see a property in Minneapolis that you love, it could be the right time to scoop it up, especially given the relatively fast rate at which properties go pending.
+If you see a property in Minneapolis that you love, it could be the right time to scoop it up.
+Getting preapproved for a mortgage loan can help speed your search.
+Below, check out the current home values in Minneapolis, which are on the upswing in the last few months.

 Demographics of the Minneapolis Market

 Minneapolis is a diverse and exciting city with a lot to offer across its 54 square miles.
-Over 425,000 residents call this city home.
+At last count, 425,142 residents called this city home.

 Before settling on a specific neighborhood in Minneapolis, it can be helpful to review some key demographics, according to the latest data.